Jaffer-sadiq/GitHub-Actions/Labfiles/Module-2-Action-Integration.md

     ![](../media/ex2-task2-step10.png)

-9. In **Copy Access Token** pop-up, click on **Copy and Close** button and paste the coped access token in a notepad for future.
+9. In the **Copy Access Token** pop-up, click on **Copy and Close** button and paste the copied access token in a notepad for the future.

     ![](../media/ex2-task2-step11.png)

 10. **Find an Action**: Browse the [GitHub](https://github.com/marketplace?type=actions) Marketplace to find an action that suits your needs.
-You can search by keywords, categories, or use filters to narrow down the results.
+You can search by keywords, and categories, or use filters to narrow down the results.

 11. In the **GitHub Marketplace**, in search bar search for **Build and push Docker images** **(1)** hit enter, select **Build and push Docker images** **(2)** and feel free to go throught the content.